 Pat Stinson

 Pat is a freelance reporter who also writes persuasive prose for businesses.
-She is the founder and co-editor of Freshwater Reporter, was the co-executive director of the Midwest Space Fest (Traverse City, Oct.
-2013) and co-founder of the NAMI Michigan U.S. Tour of Hope, a series of U.S. concerts in support of the fundraising CD “1 in 5”.
+She is the founder and a co-editor of the Freshwater Reporter, was the co-executive director of the Midwest Space Fest (Traverse City, Oct.
+2013) and the co-founder with musician/songwriter James Gordon of the NAMI Michigan U.S. Tour of Hope, a series of U.S. concerts in support of the fundraising CD “1 in 5”.

 Mark Videan

 Milton and his family moved to the Arcadia/Onekama area, where he taught middle school science and math until his retirement.
-He is active with the Arcadia Lions Club.
+He was active with the Arcadia Lions Club for many years.
+He and his wife are adjusting to “big city” life in Traverse City.

 We buy First North American Serial Rights and the right to share content online.
 We require that stories not be reprinted in other media for at least six months.

 Essays approved by the editor will be paid at a rate of 5 cents per word.
 Essay length: 200-600 words, generally.
-Poems related to the theme of the issue or of a timely subject matter will be considered.
+Poems will be considered.
 Payment to be determined.
-Poem length: not to exceed 36 lines.
+Poem length is not to exceed 36 lines.

 Photographs or images must be original, in sharp focus, high resolution (300 dpi or higher), and accompanied by a cutline (who, what, where and photographer’s first and last names).